 The International <IR> Framework and SASB Standards will remain complementary tools.

-While the Value Reporting Foundation will provide guidance on how to use both together, we expect organizations to use the standards and/or frameworks best suited to their needs to fulfil demands for transparent, robust reporting to a broad range of stakeholders.
+While the Value Reporting Foundation will provide guidance on how to use both together, we expect organisations to use the standards and/or frameworks best suited to their needs to fulfil demands for transparent, robust reporting to a broad range of stakeholders.

 Will there be changes to SASB Standards or how they are set?